tyler-technologies-oss/forge/CONTRIBUTING.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to the GitHub repository.

-Even better: propose a fix with a pull request and link it to the issue!
+Pull requests are even better!
+Propose a fix with a pull request, and link it to the issue!

 ## Feature or Component Requests

-We are always looking at ways that we can improve the Forge library, whether that be a new feature on a component to make developers lives easier, or a new component that solves a problem to help encapsulate a design and speed up development time.
+We are always interested in improving the Forge library.
+Whether it's a new feature for a component, an improvement to the developer experience, or an entirely new component, we look forward to your engagement.

 > The Forge team uses a governance model to discuss enhancements to the library.
 This is where we will
 > discuss the feature or new component and make sure it aligns with our overall vision.